carlosvinicius-ai/pysport-analytics-cup-analyst/README.md

 - Make sure your GitHub repository does **not** contain big data files.
 The tracking data should be loaded directly from the [Analytics Cup Data GitHub Repository](https://github.com/SkillCorner/opendata).
 For more information on how to load the data directly from GitHub please see this [Jupyter Notebook](https://github.com/SkillCorner/opendata/blob/master/resources/getting-started-skc-tracking-kloppy.ipynb).
 - Make sure the `submission.ipynb` notebook runs on a clean environment, or
 - Provide clear and concise instructions how to run the `main.py` (e.g. `streamlit run main.py`) if applicable in the **Run Instructions** Section below.
-- Providing a URL to a webapp or website with a running version of your submission is mandatory when choosing to submit in a different language then Python (ie. **Option C**), it is encouraged, but optional when submitting in Python.
+- Providing a URL to a publically accessible webapp or website with a running version of your submission is mandatory when choosing to submit in a different language then Python, it is encouraged, but optional when submitting in Python.

 _⚠️ Not adhering to these submission rules and the [**Analytics Cup Rules**](https://pysport.org/analytics-cup/rules) may result in a point deduction or disqualification._